MicrosoftDocs/win32/desktop-src/DevNotes/orenumvalue.md

-﻿---
+---
-Description: 'Enumerates the values for the specified open registry key in an offline registry hive.
-The function retrieves information for one value under the specified key each time the function is called.' ms.assetid: '592a404f-a35d-4d89-ad1e-d572787bcb12'
+Description: Enumerates the values for the specified open registry key in an offline registry hive.
+The function retrieves information for one value under the specified key each time the function is called. ms.assetid: 592a404f-a35d-4d89-ad1e-d572787bcb12
 title: OREnumValue function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # OREnumValue function